 Alternatively, you may source the robot yourselves and we can carry out the robot integration.
 The industrial robot models vary in payload and envelope, giving you a large choice when it comes to finding the exact robot for your process.
-We have access to all the leading robot brands and offer highly reliable, effective, and affordable refurbished robot.
+We have access to all the leading robot brands and offer highly reliable, effective, and affordable refurbished robots.
 Contact Us!

 - Cartesian Robots – Robots have three linear movements based on the coordinate system (X,Y and Z).

 - Oil seals will also need examining and possibly some re-greasing on the cable runs through the main axis.

-Robot maintenance reduce downtime
+Robot maintenance reduces downtime

-The amount of downtime that the production can accept determine whether to buy spare parts or which spares to purchase.
-For critical applications it may be better to stock essential spares like:
+The amount of downtime that the production can accept determines whether to buy spare parts or indeed which spares to purchase.
+For critical applications, it may be better to stock essential spares like:

-- Robot End-Of-Arm-Tooling or Gripper (*)
+- Robot End-Of-Arm-Tooling for example Gripper or Welding torch (*).

 - Control panel including PLC or Operator Interface Screen (HMI), safety circuits, motor starters VSDs, etc.

-- Cell guarding
+- Cell guarding.

-- Customized engineering for your system to complete the desired process
+- Customized engineering for your system to complete the desired process.

 - Some auxiliary equipment such as conveyors, deburring equipment, etc.

-- Fabrication, assembly, setup, toolpath programming, tested before shipping
+- Fabrication, assembly, setup, toolpath programming.

-- Installation and commissioning of the cell
+- Installation and commissioning of the cell.

-- Integration with your existing equipment
+- Integration with your existing equipment.

-- System-specific operator training
+- System-specific operator training.